 FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

-Webster says that the definition of reaction is “a response to something that involves taking
+Webster defines reaction as “a response to something that involves taking

 action.”
 In other words, the horse bolts first, and then we try to catch the horse!

-In tennis terms, that means we wait to return serve and plan to react when we know if the ball will go to the forehand or backhand side.
+In tennis terms, that means we wait to return serve or volley and plan to react when we know if the ball will go to the forehand or backhand side.
 Or, we watch our opponent getting under the ball and plan to react to his overhead once he completes his shot.
-Chances are that you are not going to get too many of those serves and overheads back into play.
+Chances are that you are not going to get too many of those serves, overheads or volleys back into play.
 You’re going to be too late!
 You’re asking yourself, “Where will the ball go?” and that's the wrong question.

 Here is the advantage